Raadi, Tartu County

 Raadi is a borough (alev) in Tartu Parish, Tartu County.

-The borough is established in 2022 when parts of Vahi small borough and Tila village was merged into the new settlement unit: Raadi borough.
+The borough was established on 4 July 2022 when parts of Vahi small borough and Tila village was merged into the new settlement unit: Raadi borough.

 The borough has a population of 3000 (as of 2022).

+The eastern part of the settlement is covered by Raadi Airfield, a former Soviet air base.